 Iowa State University is a major center for research and education in the biological sciences.
-Students have the opportunity to learn from some of the nation’s leaders in biological research and teaching and to participate in innovative, meaningful research projects that explore frontiers of biology.
-Few other universities have such a wealth of faculty expertise available to undergraduate students.
-Read more about the history of the Biology Program here.
+Students have the opportunity to learn from leaders in biological research, and to participate in innovative, meaningful research projects that explore frontiers of biology.

 An Interdepartmental Major

 The Departments of Ecology, Evolution, and Organismal Biology (EEOB) and the Department of Genetics, Development, and Cell Biology (GDCB) jointly offer the undergraduate Biology major.

 The biology major prepares students for graduate study and entrance into various professional schools, such as human medicine, physician’s assistant, physical therapy, or veterinary medicine.